shubham-deshmukh/shubham-deshmukh.github.io/_posts/2022-07-30-Vulnhub_Kioptrix_level_2_Walkthrough.md

 - Clean up : Post-Exploitation

 #### Host Discovery
 Generally we know the target IP address.
 Since lab is set up as internal network and addresses are assigned by DHCP server.
 We need to find the target IP address.
-Host IP address is ```10.10.10.2```
+Host IP address is ```10.10.10.2```.
+Using netdiscover we found the target IP i.e., ```10.10.10.4```.
 ```bash
 sudo netdiscover -r 10.10.10.1/24
 ```